-The findings of the Ethics Committee will be entered by the Registrar into the Agenda of a Board Meeting, so that the Directors can be informed.
-The Directors will consider the findings and recommendations of the Ethics Committee, and will seek to address issues raised to prevent those concerns or conflicts arising in the future.
+The findings of the Ethics Committee will be entered by the Registrar into the Agenda of a Board Meeting, so that the Directors can be informed and learn from the outcome.
+The Directors pledge to accept the findings and recommendations of the Ethics Committee and will seek to address the issue to prevent the concern or conflict arising in the future.